rocky-linux/documentation/en/rocky/8/admin_guide/10-boot.md

 * the priority of entries is marked visually;
 * timestamps are converted to the local time zone of your system;
 * all logged data is displayed, including rotating logs;
-* the start of a start is marked with a special line.
+* the beginning of a start is marked with a special line.

 #### Using continuous display